 For some reason, many lawyers and law firms are resistant to the idea of running their law firm like a business.
 Yes, in a professional field like the legal industry, lawyers ultimately have a duty to provide quality legal services to their clients.
 This is a fundamental duty and comes first.
 However, this can be done while creating a sustaining and successful business at the same time where the owners and employees can make a living.

-- What’s the vision and long-term goals for your law firm?
+- What are the vision and long-term goals for your law firm?

-- Do you have a policies and procedures manual for the operation of your law firm?
+- Do you have policies and procedures manual for the operation of your law firm?

 - Have you incorporated your law firm in the form of a legal entity?

-- Do you have you the insurance you need to protect your law firm?
+- Do you have the insurance you need to protect your law firm?

 - What type of administrative staff do you have (in addition to the legal staff) to ensure the smooth operation of the firm?

 - Do you have an operating agreement or by-laws?